MindFiv/FivcAdvisor/docs/LANGGRAPH_SWARM_GUIDE.md

 ## Examples

-See `examples/swarm_example.py` for complete working examples.
+For complete working examples, refer to the LangChain documentation and the `create_langchain_swarm` adapter implementation.

 ## Migration from Strands Swarm